MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_9.0-performance-tuning-for-file-servers.md

 ## <a href="" id="clients"></a>General tuning parameters for clients

-The following REG\_DWORD registry settings can affect the performance of client computers that interact with SMB or NFS file servers:
+The following REG\_DWORD registry settings can affect the performance of client computers that interact with SMB file servers:

 -   **ConnectionCountPerNetworkInterface**